bobho90/batmon/README.md

  	.
     ├── conf
     │   ├── config.ini						# Configuration with AppDynamics endpoints and authorizations
     │   ├── logging.ini						# Logging Configuration
     │   ├── lookup.json						# List of URLs of REST Endpoints
     │   └── message.xml						# Mapping of message and severities
 	├── json
     │   └── sample.json						# Sample JSON of expected REST Call
     ├── logs
 	│	└── batmon.log						# Generated logs (location can be changed in the logging.ini)
     ├── README.md							# Readme file
     ├── batmon.py							# Python script to for Batmon
-    └── monitor.xml					# AppDynamics configuration file of extension
+    ├── monitor.xml							# AppDynamics configuration file of extension
+    └── AppD-Extension-Batmon-Alerts.docx	# Guide to create Alerts in AppDynamics from extension data

 # Creation of AppdEvents Store